rust-lang/nomicon/src/atomics/fences.md

 ╰───────╯   └───┴──┘╰───────╯
 ```

-Like with acquire fences, release fences are commonly used to optimize over a
+Like with acquire fences, release fences can be used to optimize over a series
-series of atomic stores that don’t individually need to be `Release`, since it’s
+of atomic stores that don’t individually need to be `Release`, since in some
-often faster to put a single release fence at the start and use `Relaxed` from
+conditions and on some architectures it’s faster to put a single release fence
-that point on than it is to use `Release` every time.
+at the start and use `Relaxed` from that point on than it is to use `Release`
+every time.

 ## `AcqRel` fences